ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Implementation of the DAP s

-\begin{proof} As mentioned above we are concerned with only configuration $c$, and therefore, in our proofs we will be concerned with only one configuration.
-Let $\alpha$ be some execution of \treas{}, then we consider two cases for $\pi$ for proving property $C1$: $\pi$ is a $\act{get-tag}$ operation, or $\pi$ is a $\act{get-data}$ primitive.
+\begin{proof} As mentioned above we are concerned with only configuration $c$, and therefore, in our proofs it suffices to examine only one configuration.
+Let $\EX$ be some execution of \ares{}, then we consider two cases for $\pi$ for proving property $C1$: $\pi$ is a $\act{get-tag}$, or $\pi$ is a $\act{get-data}$ primitive.